L1lith/SWHell/README.md

 ## Deployment
 1. Deploy the master server `"node server", configure nginx to set ip header`
 2. Configure the Service Worker `edit the config.json`
-3. Build the Service Worker `"node ./build -p"`
+3. Build the Service Worker `"node ./build"`
-4. Register the Service Worker on any domain `execute rwsh.js while swhw.js is on the web root (both files are found in the /dist folder after building)`
+4. Register the Service Worker on any domain `execute rwsh.js in the browser while swhw.js is on the web root (both files are found in the /dist folder after building)`

 ## In Depth